 The Ready Georgia campaign offers any website the tools to help spread the message of preparedness.
-A Ready Georgia web magnet that links to georgia.gov/plan-prepare/ready-georgia can be downloaded at gema.georgia.gov/get-involved/online-toolkit.
+A Ready Georgia web magnet that links to ready.ga.gov can be downloaded at ready.ga.gov/About-Us/get-the-Ready-Georgia-badge.
 Instructions are posted as well.